-Directory Objects
+2.3 Directory Objects

-The Identity Manager Fan-Out driver maintains objects in eDirectory with configuration information for the core driver and platforms, and users and groups of users available to the platforms.
+The Identity Manager Fan-Out driver maintains objects in eDirectory with configuration information for the core driver and platforms as well as users and groups of users available to the platforms.
 These are stored in the ASAM System container.